Rocklines. A journey through Minett, the sea of red rocks.

 Conference : Geography in (e)motion

-In this conference, Dr. Estelle Evrard (Spatial Justice and territorial governance) and Dr. Lise Landrin (Participatory Action Researchand Performative arts), researchers in Geography at the University of Luxembourg, will explore the notion of emotional geography with their current project: REMIX PLACE “Pathways to participation: connecting diverse communities through place”.
+In this conference, Dr. Estelle Evrard (Spatial Justice and territorial governance) and Dr. Lise Landrin (Participatory Action Researchand Performative arts), researchers in Geography at the University of Luxembourg, explored the notion of emotional geography with their current project: REMIX PLACE “Pathways to participation: connecting diverse communities through place”.
 This interdisciplinary project is planned to star within the ESCH2022 program.
 It will explore people’s emotional and physical attachment to places.

 (c) Pro-Sud/Isabelle Renoir